headercom

 Fixed and Floating Interest Rates - Which is Better?

 Suppose you need to borrow some loans, like a house loan or a personal loan.
 In such circumstances, you must select between fixed and floating interest rates.
 Now, how are fixed interest rates different from floating rates?
 This post will give you a better understanding of both the benefits and disadvantages of these interest rates.
-So, without further delay, let's first understand them in brief:

 What are Fixed Interest Rates?